yzernik/yzernik.github.io/_posts/2022-01-07-trustless-ptlc-for-content.md

 A naive approach to accomplish this would be to simply encrypt the content, and then create a Lightning invoice with the decryption key as the invoice preimage (using HTLCs), and share the invoice with the consumer.
-Then, when the consumer pays the invoice, they would obtain the decryption key, and use it to unlock the content.
+Then, when the consumer pays the invoice, they would obtain the preimage as the decryption key, and use it to unlock the content.

 <!-- In the current implementation of Lightning in LND (using HTLCs), the preimage -->